 The idea of working on a cruise ship, for many people, is an exciting idea.
 They might figure they can get free drinks, travel to exotic places, spend some time on the beaches, or otherwise reap the benefits of a luxurious travel job.
 After all, people who take cruises always come back from their vacations talking about palm trees, beautiful sunsets, steel drum music, endless boat drinks, and great shows on the ship, right?
 So why not just get paid to do something you love?

 That might make sense when you think about it that way.
-But what I discovered, when I took an Eastern Caribbean Cruise, was that there’s a MASSIVE difference between the experience of people taking a cruise, and people working on a cruise ship.
+But what I discovered, when I took a cruise to the Caribbean, was that there’s a MASSIVE difference between the experience of people taking a cruise, and people working on a cruise ship.
 Of course, this might sound obvious, just in the same way that it’s different to go to a restaurant then it is to work at a restaurant.

 But I’m telling you—it’s a much, much bigger difference than that.
 At least for me, in America, when I go out for dinner at a restaurant, I typically see another American serving my table, who is probably of the same economic status as me, or perhaps slightly less.
 But on a cruise ship, it’s a totally different ballgame.
 None of the rules apply.
 At an American restaurant, we have things like minimum wage laws, labor practice laws governing things like overtime, unfair work practices, and a lot more.
 Plus, when I’m chowing down on a pizza at a sports bar, I never ask myself: “I wonder how many days my server has been working without a break.”
 Because… why would you ask that?